Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 cd ~/klipper/
 make menuconfig
 ```
-- Select these settings for `BigTreeTech SKR 2.0 Rev A (STM32F407)` :
+- Move on the menu with the `Up` and `Down` keys of your keyboard and validate the selected item with the `Enter` key and select these settings for `BigTreeTech SKR 2.0 Rev A (STM32F407)`:

 ![skr2 0-a](https://user-images.githubusercontent.com/12702322/219622176-46c4f792-eb97-4296-b1ba-8585cb1b2d2b.png)

-- Select these settings for `BigTreeTech SKR 2.0 Rev B (STM32F429)` :
+- Move on the menu with the `Up` and `Down` keys of your keyboard and validate the selected item with the `Enter` key and select these settings for `BigTreeTech SKR 2.0 Rev B (STM32F429)`:

 ![skr2 0-b](https://user-images.githubusercontent.com/12702322/219622198-14757b3a-10b4-4283-bdc1-204b74c4637e.png)

 - Then on your keyboard press the `Q` key then `Y` to save configuration.